 - The National Board of Public Health Examiners, the body for the national credentialing exam for individuals who possess a graduate-level degree in public health, offers the exam only to graduates of accredited programs and schools.
 NBPHE is not affiliated with CEPH, and CEPH does not have a formal role in shaping the eligibility or other rules.
 If you would like to investigate the credentialing exam further, you may wish to review http://www.nbphe.org/.

-4. The institution I’m considering says that they are an applicant for accreditation.
+4. The institution I’m considering says that it is an applicant for accreditation.
 What does this mean for me?